awslabs/graphstorm/examples/graph_prediction/README.md

 A typical operation used in graph prediction is called `Read-out`, e.g., `sum`, `mean`, `max` or `min`, which aggregates the representations of nodes in a subgraph to form one representation for the subgraph.
-Then outputs of the `Read-out` will be used to perform downstream prediction computation.
+The outputs of the `Read-out` can then be used to make predictions downstream, acting as a single representation of the entire subgraph.

 The current version of GraphStorm can not directly perform graph prediction.
 But as GraphStorm supports node-level prediction, we can use a method called `super-node` to fulfill the graph